Page Content Portlet

-When purchasing a home, you probably assume that you are purchasing all the land around your home, including the front and back yard and driveway, but that is not always the case.
-There is a strip of land along the public roadway, called the right-of-way, which is reserved for use by utility companies to install their cables, meters, poles, or pipes.
+Along public roadways is a strip of land called the right-of-way.
+This area is reserved for use by utility companies to install their cables, meters, poles, or pipes.
 The width of this right-of-way can vary significantly depending on the classification of the road and the style of development in the area.
-However, the maintenance of this area is still typically the responsibility of the property owner and it must be kept accessible and free of debris or obstructions.
-In Gwinnett County, DWR employees or contractors must be given access to the right-of-way by the property owner to maintain the sewer system and water distribution system.
-The water meter and cable posts are usually installed at the edge of the right-of-way, which should give a visual clue as to its location.
+The maintenance of this area is typically the responsibility of the property owner and it must be kept accessible and free of debris or obstructions.
+In Gwinnett County, DWR employees or contractors access the right-of-way to maintain the county water and sewer systems.
+The water meter and fire hydrants are usually installed in the right-of-way, which should give a visual clue as to its location.

-A private sewer lateral connects the interior plumbing of a home to the public sewer system.
+A private sewer lateral connects the interior plumbing of a home to the county sewer system.
 The property owner is responsible for the maintenance and operation of the sewer lateral in the same way that you would maintain and replace your furnace or roof if they were damaged or broken.
-The private lateral extends to the edge of the right-of-way, and property owners are responsible for the maintenance and upkeep of the entire lateral including the connection point to the public sewer.
+The private lateral extends to the point of connection with the county system located in the right-of-way and property owners are responsible for the maintenance and upkeep of the entire lateral including the connection point to the county sewer.
 Homeowners should be cautious when plumbers claim that work they perform on the customer’s property will be reimbursed by the County.
 Specific conditions must apply before reimbursement will be considered.
 Learn more.